Same Day Appointments Available

 Treating TMJ Disorders

 TMJ disorders develop when problems occur with the joints connecting the jaw to the skull.
-These joints, known as temporomandibular joints (TMJ), along with the associated muscles and soft tissue, are responsible for opening and closing the mouth.
-TMJ joints rotate and slide, controlling the position of the lower jaw.
-These joints are cushioned by cartilage discs.
-Damage to the TMJ discs, problems with TMJ alignment, injury to the surrounding muscles and more can all lead to the development of temporomandibular joint disorders (TMD).
+These temporomandibular joints (TMJ), along with the associated muscles and soft tissues, are responsible for the complex movements of opening and closing the mouth.

 Causes of TMJ Disorders (TMD)

 TMJ alignment is fragile.
-Disease, trauma, and lifestyle habits all threaten to damage the TMJ.
+Disease, trauma, and lifestyle habits are all capable of damaging the TMJ.
 Patients may suffer a TMJ disorder due to any of the following possible causes:

-• Disease.
-Diseases can lead to bone and cartilage loss in the jaw, causing the development of TMDs.
-The TMJ is at risk of damage caused by Osteoarthritis and rheumatoid arthritis, as well as cancer and infections of the jaw and surrounding area.
+• Disease: Certain conditions can lead to bone and cartilage loss in the jaw.
+The TMJ is particularly susceptible to damage caused by osteoarthritis, rheumatoid arthritis, and systemic infections.

 TMJ disorders can strike patients of any age.
 Trends suggest women may be at a higher risk for TMJ disorders than men.
-TMJ disorders (TMD) have different effects on each patient; the signs and symptoms vary.
+TMJ disorders (TMD) have different effects on each patient, and the signs and symptoms vary.

 Signs and Symptoms of TMJ Disorders